evandrmb/evandrmb/README.md

 - 😄 Pronouns: He/Him

-- ⚡ Interests **I like to study a bit of everything, but besides work-related content the main topics that call out my attention are: finances/investment, neuroscience, and health.**
+- ⚡ Interests **I like to study a bit of everything, but besides work-related content the main topics that call out my attention are: finances/investment, health and games.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">